The Hamilton Mixtape: Other announcements

 On January 26, 2018, Miranda released a remix of "Wrote My Way Out" from Hamilton by Royce da 5'9", Joyner Lucas, & Black Thought featuring Aloe Blacc.
 A few days earlier, on the 19th, he released a music video on YouTube for the original version from the Mixtape.

 On May 31, 2018, a cover of "Helpless" performed by The Regrettes was released.

 On June 18, 2018, Miranda released "Boom Goes the Cannon...," a song written and performed by rap duo Mobb Deep.
-The release of this song was nearly a year after Mobb Deep member Prodigy passed away, with Miranda tweeting "Rest in peace, Prodigy.
+The release of this song was nearly a year after Mobb Deep member Prodigy died, with Miranda tweeting "Rest in peace, Prodigy.
 Thank you Havoc."

 July's Hamildrops were delayed to the last week of August.
-The first one was "Rise Up Wise Up Eyes Up," a Hamliton-inspired piece by Ibeyi.
+The first one was "Rise Up Wise Up Eyes Up," a Hamilton-inspired piece by Ibeyi.
 The second was a YouTube music video of Andra Day's cover of Burn from the original soundtrack.

 On September 20, 2018, Miranda released "A Forgotten Spot (Olvidado)" featuring Puerto Rican singers Zion & Lennox, De La Ghetto, Ivy Queen, PJ Sin Suela and Lucecita Benitez.
 The song peaked at number 13 on the US Latin Digital Song Sales chart.

 On October 30, 2018, a cover of a deleted reprise of "Dear Theodosia" performed by Sara Bareilles was released.

 "Cheering For Me Now", a new original song with music by Broadway composer John Kander and performed by Miranda, was released with an accompanying video on November 20, 2018.

 On December 21, 2018, "One Last Time (44 Remix)" was released as the final Hamildrop.
 It is a remix of "One Last Time" featuring vocals from Original Broadway Cast Member Christopher Jackson, BeBe Winans, and 44th President of the United States Barack Obama.
 The remix peaked at number 38 on the Digital Song Sales chart and number 22 on the Hot R&B Songs chart.